ING Banner

 USER> park ap1

 3. Push and hold the PRIMARY MIRROR CLOSE button.
-Check the mirror petals close fully (petals can be seen moving through a gap in the telescope structure).
+Check the mirror petals fully close (petals can be seen moving through a gap in the telescope structure).

-5. In case of ice or snow conditions, move the dome shutter to the South (USER> dome 212 ) so the ice could be melt by the sun.
+5. In case of ice or snow conditions, move the dome shutter to the South

 6. Once the telescope is stopped, switch the TCS to engineering mode by typing: